Icon for gfsd IntelliJ IDEA

 }

-Pro tip: use Symflower to auto-generate your unit tests
+Using Symflower to generate your unit tests

 When working on a more complex implementation than our example, writing unit tests can take quite a bit of time, which is why it’s smart to (re)use boilerplate code.
 Symflower automatically generates templates for your unit test to save you time & manual effort.
-Learn more
+Check out the documentation to learn about Symflower’s features, and visit our website to learn about all the ways Symflower can help with your projects.

 Running tests